Harsha2139/airport-manement-in-c/README.md

-# ✈️ Gate Allocation Tree - Airport Management System
+# ✈️ Airport Management System using Binary Search Tree (BST)

+---

 ## 📌 Project Title

-Gate Allocation Tree using Binary Search Tree (BST)
+Airport Management System using Binary Search Tree

 ---

 ## 👥 Team Members

+* Your Name
-* Member 1: Thugu Harsha Vardhan Reddy
+* Member 2 Name
-* Member 2: Boodati Jayanth
+* Member 3 Name

 ---

-## ❗ Problem Statement
+## ❓ Problem Statement

-Managing flight gate allocation manually is inefficient and error-prone.
-This project aims to develop a system that efficiently:

-* Adds flight and gate details
-* Updates gate assignments
-* Searches flight information
-* Deletes flight records
-* Displays all allocated flights
+Managing flight records in an airport efficiently is a crucial task.
+The system must support operations such as adding new flights, searching for existing flights, updating flight status, deleting flight records, and displaying all flights in sorted order.

+Traditional methods may be slow and inefficient when handling large datasets.
+Therefore, an efficient data structure is required to optimize these operations.

 ---